 I have started researching the history of Callow Farm, and also of the villages of Callow and Dewsall, and intend to provide more information about both on this web page in due course.
 For the Queen’s Platinum Jubilee I gave a talk on Callow’s history in the parish church here, as part of a parish history walk, organised by Angie Gibbs.
 The text of the talk has been published on the Callow Parish Hall website’s parish history page, which I helped create in February 2023.

 I am also actively researching my own Herefordshire ancestors, derived through my great great grandmother’s family, the Slaughters of Cheney Court in Bishops Frome.
-Their Herefordshire forebears included the Beringtons of Winsley, the Hathways of Bishops Frome and Marden, the Woods of Evesbatch, the Witherstones of Witherstone in the parish of Little Dewchurch, and the Coopers of Hereford.
+Their Herefordshire forebears included the Beringtons of Winsley, the Hathways of Bishops Frome and Marden, the Woods of Evesbatch, the Witherstons of Witherstone in the parish of Little Dewchurch, and the Coopers of Hereford.
 Further back up my family tree, I also have a line of descent from the Bohuns, who were Earls of Hereford in the Middle Ages.
 I intend in time to provide information about these families on this web page.

 I am happy to accept commissions to research family, house and village history in any part of Herefordshire.